ValdrDarmir/Evaluating-E2E-Aspect-Based-Sentiment-Analysis-Methods-A-Comparative-Study-in-the-German-Language/README.md

 ## Abstract

-There are various tasks to be solved in the area of aspect-based sentiment analysis (ABSA).
-These include the end-to-end (E2E) ABSA task, aspect-opinion pair extraction, aspect category sentiment analysis and more.
-Specifically, in the E2E task, aspect pairs consisting of aspect term and polarity are determined.
+There are various tasks to be solved in the area of aspect-based sen- timent analysis (ABSA).
+These include the end-to-end ABSA task, aspect-opinion pair extraction, aspect category sentiment analysis and more.
+Specifically, in the end-to-end task, aspect pairs consist- ing of aspect term and polarity are determined.
 There are many methods in the English language that accomplish this task.
 In other languages, such as German, such methods tend to be less analyzed or evaluated.
 For this reason, we evaluated the performance of existing English aspect-based sentiment analysis methods in the German language.
-We selected three different methods, two graph neural network methods and a generative transformer method, and trained and evaluated them with two corpora, namely GermEval 2017 and MobASA.
+We selected three different methods, two graph neural network methods, and a generative transformer method.
+Subsequently, we trained and evaluated these methods using two
+datasets: GermEval 2017 and MobASA.
 The graph-based approaches are a graph convolution network and a graph attention network.
-The generative method is based on OpenAI GPT 3.5 and uses text-to-text sentence completion.
-The best model (graph attention network) achieved an F1-score of 70.05 \% and 74.35 \% on GermEval 2017 and MobASA.
-The other graph-based method, the graph convolution network, achieved an F1-score of 57.28 \% and 72.14 \% on GermEval 2017 and MobASA.
-The weakest method did achieve an F1-score of 23.58 \% and 27.00 \% on GermEval 2017 and MobASA.
-While the generative transformer method with GPT 3.5 performed comparably worse than the benchmark in the paper by Simmering and Huoviala (2023) the graph neural network models consistently achieved state-of-the-art results.
-Overall, our work provides insights into the effectiveness of individual methods in this domain.
+The generative method is based on OpenAI GPT 3.5 and uses text- to-text sentence completion.
+The best model (a relational graph attention network) achieved an F1-score of 70.05 % and 74.35 % on GermEval 2017 and MobASA.
+The other graph-based method, the graph convolution network, achieved an F1-score of 57.28 % and 72.14 % on GermEval 2017 and MobASA.
+The weakest method did achieve an F1-score of 23.58 % and 27.00 % on GermEval 2017 and MobASA.
+While the generative transformer method with GPT 3.5 performed comparably worse than the benchmark in the paper by Simmering and Huoviala (2023), the graph neural network models consistently achieved state-of-the-art results.
+Overall, our work provides insights into the effectiveness of the three aforementioned approaches for the end-to-end ABSA task in Germa